 On the plus side, the iPhone SE has the same beefy A9 processor as the iPhone 6s and 6s Plus, as well as the same sharp 12-megapixel camera on the back that can capture Live Photos.
 In addition, the iPhone SE supports Apple Pay, allowing you to make mobile payments at thousands of retailers, as well as within apps, using the phone's Touch ID sensor.
 The last 4-inch iPhone — the 5s — lacked all of these capabilities.

 Originally, the iPhone SE only came in 16GB and 64GB models, and that smaller capacity phone didn't leave a lot of room for photos and apps.
-A year after the phone's debut, Apple has addressed that shortcoming by doubling the capacity on the iPhone SE.
-You can now get a 32GB model for $399 and a 128GB SE for $499.
+A year after the phone's March 2016 debut, Apple addressed that shortcoming by doubling the capacity on the iPhone SE.
+Currently, you can get a 32GB model for $349 and a 128GB SE for $449.
 The other compromises — the lack of 3D Touch support and the modest front camera — remain.

 The iPhone SE is a dead ringer for the iPhone 5s (and fits in the same cases as that model), but Apple has freshened up the aesthetic with a few touches.
 For example, the chamfered edges around the handset are now matte instead of polished, so they blend in better with the aluminum sides.
 The back is available in four colors — silver, space gray, gold and rose gold — and Apple has color-matched the stainless-steel logo for a more unified look.